FREQUENTLY ASKED QUESTIONS

 Is there a kid’s price?

 No. It is all the same price.
 They take up a seat on the wagon and we do not allow children sitting on laps of adults for safety and insurance reasons.
 We do not even recommend this experience for children 8 years old and younger.
-This year, anyone 12 years old and under must wear a mask.

 Is there food?